Unless you are a track sprinter, chances are the only thing you know about DerbyWheel is that the UCI has declared it a ‘forbidden‘ event.

 The ISU’s threat of lifetime bans for athletes competing in unauthorised competitions was judged to be ‘disproportionate‘, and ‘regarded as restricting competition by object‘.

 In his open message, the DerbyWheel president stated that conversations continued with the UCI, ‘seeking the best path that will lead to a co-existence’.
-But DerbyWheel was ‘confidently moving forward‘, revealing that ‘around 300 riders‘ had passed accreditation following sessions in December and January; and announcing an exhibition event to be held at the Newport velodrome in Wales, United Kingdom at the end of April.
+But DerbyWheel was ‘confidently moving forward‘, revealing that ‘around 300 riders‘ had passed accreditation following sessions in December 2023 and January 2024.

 Reasonable concern